-In accordance with the PACTE Law, the remuneration policy applicable to executive officers (detailed below) will be the subject of a draft resolution submitted for the approval of the Combined Shareholders' Meeting on May 25, 2022, but also whenever there is a major amendment of this policy.
+In accordance with the PACTE Law, the remuneration policy applicable to executive officers (detailed below) will be the subject of a draft resolution submitted for the approval of the Combined Shareholders' Meeting on May 17, 2023, and whenever there is a major amendment of this policy.

-In addition, pursuant to Article L.22-10-34 III of the French Commercial Code, the same shall apply with regard to the fixed, variable and exceptional remuneration elements of each corporate officer, due or granted in respect of the 2021 financial year, that are to be presented at the next Combined Shareholders' Meeting and submitted for a consultative vote.
+In addition, pursuant to Article L.22-10-34 III of the French Commercial Code, the same shall apply with regard to the fixed, variable and exceptional remuneration elements of each corporate officer, due or granted in respect of the 2022 fiscal year, that are to be presented at the next Combined Shareholders' Meeting and submitted for a consultative vote.